-With Windows® 7, Microsoft is launching the new operating system and successor to Vista®.
+With Windows® 7, a new operating system is launched which succeeds Vista.

 Windows® 7 contains a number of innovative functions and technologies, enabling your All-In-One PC to work quickly and reliably, while being easy to use.

 Windows® 7 - News